divvun/lang-sme-ml-exp/README.md

 Resume training with

 `./train.py resume --device=cuda:0 --model-name {your model name} --epochs 5`

-Note: `resume` now works as expected so you can stop and resume training whenever.

 Note: you should have a `models` folder - it's where trained models will be saved to.